 A tip I have for anyone going on placement: if you are struggling to learn who your colleagues are, ask your line manager for a task which involves getting information from everyone.
 My first task was to get everyone to update their staff profile for the website.
 This enabled me to learn everyone’s name and face without being in the office to meet them – something which would have taken weeks to do otherwise.

 I am a double leg amputee and an ambulant wheelchair user (meaning I can walk around without it).
-Hopefully I can impart some wisdom for anyone who may be apprehensive about joining the Department.
+Hopefully I can impart some wisdom for anyone who may be apprehensive about joining the course.
 I have personally never been a fan of oversharing when it comes to telling people about my disability.
-However, I would recommend getting in contact with the University’s Disability Services, and with your degree leader (or whoever you feel comfortable with in the Department).
+However, I would recommend getting in contact with the University’s Disability Services, and with your degree leader (or whoever you feel comfortable with).
 This is the best way to establish connections, and makes it easier to discuss any additional adaptations in the future.